cmg777/starter-academic-v501/content/home/researchLab.md

 <br>
 <center>
 {{% callout note %}}
-QUIZ: The map below utilizes a simple regression model, NTL = a + b(t), to depict the trends of nighttime lights.
-[The RGB composite system is employed for pixel visualization](https://jeffhowarth.github.io/eeprimer/concepts/additive_color/), where positive and negative slope values are represented by red and blue gradients respectively, and the intercept is represented by a green gradient.
+QUIZ: Based on the regression  NTL = a + b(t),  the map below shows the trends of nighttime lights.
+[An RGB composite is used for visualization](https://jeffhowarth.github.io/eeprimer/concepts/additive_color/), where positive and negative slope values are represented by red and blue gradients respectively, and the intercept is represented by a green gradient.
 In this context, how would you interpret the yellow and cyan colors?
 <br>
-(To explore this app further, click on the "Layers" menu )
+(Click on the "Layers" menu to learn more about this app.)
 <br>
 {{% /callout %}}
 </center>